 Check if one of the earbuds is overly dirty.
 Since earbuds go directly inside the ears, dirt and grime can accumulate on them over time.

 If you do not have the habit of regularly cleaning out your headphones, the dirt can sometimes cause a physical blockage or find its way into the audio driver which, in turn, can cause the volume to seem lower.
 If you notice an excess of dirt on one earbud, this might be the source of the issue.

 Clean out both earbuds carefully and see if that improves things.
 You can use a clean cloth or a q-tip to accomplish this.
 For dirt that is hard to get rid of, it is safe to use a few drops of isopropyl alcohol to achieve a cleaner result.

-(2) Dirt and dust inside the headphone jack can also sometimes cause the audio to lose its left-right balance.
+For wired earbuds (and headphones), dirt and dust inside the headphone jack can also sometimes cause the audio to lose its left-right balance.
 Since the headphone jack is a physical point of ingress, whether you are using a PC, laptop, or a phone, dust can gather inside.

 Other things, like pet hair, can also get inside and jam things up.
 You can try cleaning out the inside of your headphone jack to see if there is any improvement.
 Once again, use a q-tip or a clean cloth and something sharp, like a needle, to pry out any tough dirt.
 This can help solve the problem.

 (3) Correct & Snug Fit

 Is the fit of your headphones the issue?
 This is commonly the issue with earbuds, whether you are wearing a cheap set from the gas station or a quality pair of Sony or Bose buds.